 Available to laboratories of successful Principal Investigators

-LifeArc, the medical research charity formerly known as MRC Technology, has launched the LifeArc Translational Award for academic scientists to progress early stage drug discovery projects. £100,000 will be awarded to the laboratory of each successful Principal Investigator (PI) to fund the development of novel small molecule or therapeutic antibody drug targets.
+LifeArc, the medical research charity formerly known as MRC Technology, has launched the LifeArc Translational Award for academic scientists to progress early stage drug discovery projects. £100,000 will be awarded to the laboratory of each successful Principal Investigator (PI) for use in supporting further research activities.

 “LifeArc progresses promising early stage research with the aim of finding new treatments and diagnostics for diseases that present medical challenges,” said Dr John Kelly, Head of Business Development, Therapeutics and Diagnostics at LifeArc.
 “The new awards will allow us to identify research breakthroughs that can be translated in our own laboratories with our academic collaborator and partnered with industry to provide new treatments.”

 The charity has dedicated laboratories in Stevenage and Edinburgh, where around 100 scientists work on drug discovery and diagnostic development projects.
 LifeArc Translational Awards will be made after the successful review of the project by LifeArc’s internal panel and diligence in its drug discovery labs.

 So far LifeArc has humanised almost 60 antibodies and helped to develop four marketed drugs (Keytruda®, Actemra®, Tysabri® and Entyvio®) and a test for antibiotic resistance.

 Earlier in the year LifeArc announced four therapeutic areas they are particularly interested in: antimicrobials, neuroscience, personalised oncology and respiratory diseases.
 Targets outside these areas will also be considered, as the charity supports medical breakthroughs where it perceives that they will provide a clear benefit to patients.